Eclectic-Sheep/sheeprl/README.md

 TensorDict comes handy since we can easily add custom fields to the buffer as if we are working with dictionaries, but we can also easily perform operations on them as if we are working with tensors.

 This flexibility makes it very simple to implement, with the single class `ReplayBuffer`, all the buffers needed for on-policy and off-policy algorithms.

+## :bow: Contributing
+The best way to contribute is by opening an issue to discuss a new feature or a bug, or by opening a PR to fix a bug or to add a new feature.